rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="createDisplay"></a>
 ## *createDisplay*

  Creates a display for the specified client using the configuration parameters.

 ### Events

- No Events.
+No Events

 ### Parameters